“Why won’t my article stay on the first page of Google?”

 That’s what I love.
 If I clicked on your article after reading an interesting title, your content should better be the same.

-If you’re a smart marketer with hidden abilities to write catchy headlines, you might want to use the same tactics with your article body as well.
+If you’re a smart marketer with hidden abilities to write catchy headlines, you might want to use the same tactics as your article body as well.

 Don’t clickbait your articles when you have an article nothing related to it.
 It will only make your readers frustrated and leave your blog.